-On July 30, 2012 we completed a "modified Dutch auction" tender offer for our common stock at a price per share not less than \$1.58 and not greater than \$1.72, and purchased 14,547,996 shares of our common stock for approximately \$24.4 million at an average cost per share of approximately \$1.68.
+On July 30, 2012 we completed a "modified Dutch auction" tender offer for our common stock, pursuant to which we purchased 14,547,996 shares of our common stock for approximately \$24.5 million at an average cost per share of approximately \$1.68.
+We funded the share purchases in the tender offer using available cash on hand.